 In theory other communication methods can be used as long as all users and nodes in the PDL are using that method.
 Examples would be Metro-Ethernet, Frame-Relay and other OSI Layer-1 to Layer-3 protocols.

 An application may use different methods to communicate with the end-user or edge device that generates or reads the data from the field.
-For example: The Barcode information is converted by the application into useful data that can be sent to the PDL for processing.
+For example: A food quality application used by a consumer at a supermarket checking the freshness of food by scanning a barcode on its packaging using a mobile phone.
+The Barcode information is converted by the application into useful data that can be sent to the PDL for processing.

 6.2.5.2 PDL node to Storage.